hack-different/apple-knowledge/Internet_Recovery.md

 `lib/request_recovery.rb`

-It seems that it is impossible to fake a response from the Apple Internet recovery server, but since the forgery token is not mixed in with the signed response it opens up the case where a man-in-the-middle attack on the request may occur.
+It seems that it is impossible to fake a response from the Apple Internet recovery server, but since the forgery token isn't included with the signed response it opens up the case where a man-in-the-middle attack on the request may occur.
 This leads to the potential to downgrade an operating system.

 This may be in part due to the age of the IR protocol and lack of stronger PKI based crypto in older (read Lion 10.9) versions of IR.

 ### Request Format

-A session cookie is requestd from `http://osrecovery.apple.com/` then A request is made to `http://osrecovery.apple.com/InstallationPayload/RecoveryImage`
+A session cookie is requested from `http://osrecovery.apple.com/` then A request is made to `http://osrecovery.apple.com/InstallationPayload/RecoveryImage`

 A request is in the form of: